 Bitcoins have become the nameplate for cryptocurrencies since Satoshi gave them their name.
 These digital assets are mined through the solution of complex algorithms which in turn, build a blockchain of data.
+There are other ones as well, for example, ethereum.

 This blockchain is supposed to be immutable and free from corruption, as each block is built from the previous one and cannot be undone without changing the entire chain.